peteroupc/html3dutil/tutorials/filters.md

 ## Using Graphics Filters <a id=Using_Graphics_Filters></a>

-After a filter is created, follow these steps to apply it.

-TODO: Update this section to reflect major overhaul in use of graphics filters.

-It's simply set with the `useFilter` method of Scene3D.
-After a filter is set, here's how it works:
+To use a graphics filter, the application needs to prepare for its use by following these steps.

-* When the `useFilter` method is called to set a new graphics filter, the HTML 3D Library creates a _frame buffer_.
-A frame buffer consists of a texture with the same size as the 3D canvas and a _renderbuffer_ to use as the depth buffer.
+First, create an object to hold information about a _frame buffer_.
+A frame buffer is an array of pixels designed to be drawn off the screen.
+This means that the scene's geometry is drawn not to the screen (or to the buffer the screen uses), but to a separate buffer, to be manipulated later by the application or re-drawn to the screen (or the screen buffer).
+In the HTML 3D Library, each frame buffer consists of a texture of a given size and a _renderbuffer_ of the same size to use as the depth buffer.

+    var fbo=new H3DU.FrameBufferInfo(scene.getWidth(),scene.getHeight());

+Note that we set the frame buffer's size to the current width and height of the scene.

+Then create an array of _rendering passes_.
+The sample code below creates two
+passes: the first renders to a frame buffer, and the second renders the frame buffer's contents back to the screen.

+    var renders = [
+      // The first batch renders the main batch's geometry to
+      // the frame buffer info we just created. new H3DU.RenderPass3D(batch,{"frameBuffer":fbo}),
+      // The next batch renders the frame buffer's contents
+      // back to the screen.
+      new H3DU.RenderPass3D(H3DU.Batch3D.forFilter(scene,fbo))
+    ];

+And finally, pass the array of rendering passes to the `render` method each time the scene needs to be rendered.

+    // Then, each time the scene needs to be rendered, call
+    // this method
+    scene.render(renders);

-* When the `render()` method is called each frame:
+When the `render()` method is called each frame using the rendering passes mentioned above, the following happens.

-    * The library ensures that the frame buffer is the same size as the 3D canvas.
+    * The 3D library renders the first pass.
-    * The 3D library switches drawing to use the frame buffer rather than the 3D canvas, then switches the shader to the usual shaders for drawing the 3D scene.
+        * The 3D library switches drawing to use the frame buffer rather than the GL Canvas, then switches the shader to the usual shaders for drawing the 3D scene.
         * The current frame is rendered onto the frame buffer.
 The frame buffer's texture will now contain a "snapshot" of the frame that can now be modified by graphics filters.
+     * Then, the library renders the second pass.
-    * The 3D library switches drawing back to the 3D canvas, then switches the shader to the graphics filter's shaders.
+        * The 3D library switches drawing back to the GL Canvas, then switches the shader to the graphics filter's shaders.
-    * A rectangle taking up the entire 3D canvas is drawn.
+        * A rectangle taking up the entire GL Canvas is drawn.
 This is to allow each pixel of the texture to be passed to the graphics filter, and the filter's `textureEffect` method to be called for each pixel.
           Any custom parameters, or "uniforms", given to the graphics filter will be set before drawing.
           The graphics filter can either use the current pixel's color or change it for each pixel.
           As a result, a "filtered" version of the current frame will be drawn.

-## Sample code <a id=Sample_code></a>
+## Sample Code <a id=Sample_code></a>

+Here is sample code for using a graphics filter.

     var currentFilter = /* create a graphics filter here */;
     // create a frame buffer info object